Installation of Slimline Tanks and SMALL ROUND TANKS

 INSTALLATION GUIDE FOR STEEL WATER TANKS

-Prepare the ground for installation of your water tank – click here Steel tank preparation
+Prepare the ground for installation of your water tank – click here for Instructions Steel tank preparation

 In most cases, tank installations use PVC storm-water pipes to carry rainwater from the gutter to the tank inlet (see dry system diagram).
 Connecting the PVC pipe is hassle-free, and it should be glued with watertight cement.
 PVC pipes are inexpensive and neat and can be painted to match the colour of your home.
 Alternatively high-density polyethylene (HDPE) pipe may be used.